rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 However, almost every time I assumed that they knew how to do something that I thought should be "obvious" to seasoned undergraduates, most of them looked at me in puzzlement.
-"It should be easy to track down that segfault", I would say, "just use gdb or valgrind [8]."
+"It should be easy to track down that segfault", I would say, "just use gdb or valgrind [8,10]."
 They'd say "We've only used gdb once, and what is this valgrind thingy?"
-Or I might say "the following macro will help", and they'd not know what a macro is.
+Or I might say "the following macro will help", and they'd not know what a C macro is.
 Don't even get me started on function pointers.

-So I started giving a series of optional, mostly impromptu, lectures [10] on topics I thought they should know as students who program in C in a Unix environment.
+So I started giving a series of optional, mostly impromptu, lectures [11] on topics I thought they should know as students who program in C in a Unix-like environment [12].
 Most of the class came, as did a few hangers-on.
 Toward the end of the semester, they said "Those lectures were great.
 You should offer a course like this."
 Now, a course in how to use various Unix tools and how to program better in C feels a bit too practical for a liberal arts college like Grinnell.
 But I agreed that the lectures seemed to be useful.
-So I came up with a compromise: During my next sabbatical, I offered a one-credit "course" [11] in which I gave a somewhat more in-depth treatment of these topics.
+So I came up with a compromise: During my next sabbatical, I offered a one-credit "course" [14,15] in which I gave a somewhat more in-depth treatment of these topics.

 Somewhat in jest, I started referring to the course as "Don't embarrass me;
 Don't embarrass yourself."
 Why?
 Because most of our students, having